Need help finding a recipe?

 You can actually enjoy this cake unfrosted but serving it topped with the luscious and creamy dairy-free cream cheese frosting is highly recommended!

 It seems I’m always baking with bananas!
-Most recently, I’ve been obsessed with these almond flour banana muffins and these banana blackberry oatmeal muffins.
+Most recently, I’ve been obsessed with these banana blackberry oatmeal muffins.
 And now, of course, I’m obsessed with this frosted banana cake!

 This recipe was actually inspired by this banana snack cake, which is also vegan and topped with a thick layer of chocolate almond butter ganache.